PrashanthG1/Rise_of_SRH/README.md

-# End to End Machine Learning project
+# End to End Machine Learning project by Prashanth